Lady-Summer/SummerBase/README.md

 2. PowerGraph: Distributed Graph-Parallel Computation on Natural Graphs;
 3. GraphChi:  Large-Scale Graph Computation on Just a PC;

 **Our objective is to integrate Graph Computation and Graph Storage in one system**.
 We design in **share-nothing distributed framework**.
 However, GraphChi is initially designed as a single-machine system but it is scalable.
-So we decide to distribute it.
+So we decide to extend it.

 ### Design